wordswords/dotfiles/README.md

 # Requirements

-1. I use iterm2 on OSX, this setup will only work for that.
-2. You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
+1. You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
 ![Alt text](https://i.imgur.com/TOMXk1o.png "iTerm 2 setup")
-3. vim must be installed via homebrew
+2. vim must be installed via homebrew
-4. git must be installed and setup with ssh for github
+3. git must be installed and setup with ssh for github
-5. eslint must be installed for JavaScript linting
+4. eslint must be installed for JavaScript linting
-6. shellcheck must be installed for Bash linting
+5. shellcheck must be installed for Bash linting
-7. Ctags can be optionally installed via brew for Ctag-like search
+6. Ctags can be optionally installed via brew for Ctag-like search

 As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it.